Git Quick Start Guide

 12

-# View what portions of unstaged files have been updated
+# View which parts of untracked files have been updated

 $ git diff